-The red grape variety (also CATAP 9/17) is a new variety between Castets x I-35-9 9/17 = (Teinturier du Cher x Aleatico) x Pukhliakovsky.
-The sire population originated in Russia.
-The crossbreeding was made in Slovakia in 1967 by Dorota Pospíšilová.
-By the way, the new breed Rudava was created with the same parents.
+The red grape variety (also CATAP 9/17) is a new breeding between Castets x I-35-9 9/17 = (pollen mixture of Teinturier du Cher, Aleatico and Pukhliakovsky).
+The father variety originated in Russia.
+The cross was made in 1967 in Slovakia by Dorota Pospíšilová.
+By the way, the new variety Rudava was also created with the same parents.
 It is named after a river in the east of Slovakia.
-The plant variety protection was granted in 2011.
-The medium to late-maturing, high-yielding vine is resistant to frost and botrytis, but somewhat susceptible to powdery mildew.
-It produces dark-coloured, full-bodied red wines with a Cabernet Sauvignon-like aroma and good ageing potential.
-The variety is cultivated in Slovakia on one hectare of vineyard area (ex Wine Grapes).
+The variety protection was granted in 2011.
+The medium to late ripening, high-yielding vine is resistant to frost and botrytis, but somewhat susceptible to powdery mildew.
+It yields dark-colored, full-bodied red wines with a Cabernet Sauvignon-like aroma and good aging potential when properly aged.
+No stocks were reported in 2016 (Kym Anderson statistics).